pomme-clic/s-money-documentation/docs/docs/accounts/account-management.md

 ## Account management

 <Highlight>
-All the xpollens accounts come with an IBAN.
-It can be your own (if you have a financial agreement) or a Xpollens one.
+All the Xpollens accounts are associated with an IBAN.
+The IBAN can be from your own IBAN range (if you have your own banking license) or from the Xpollens one.
 For more information, please contact our sales team.
 </Highlight>

 <Highlight type="tip">
-We propose both individual and professional accounts.
+We offer both individual and professional accounts at Xpollens.
 All the accounts we provide are currently in Euro only.
-Other european currency will come soon, ask us for more details.
+Other european currencies will come soon, ask us for more details about our roadmap.
 </Highlight>

- Our API offers the ability to manage all aspects of the account.
- From getting the balance of the account to set the different limits of transactions : you can adapt the account to your use cases.
+ Our API offers the ability to manage all aspects of the account : from getting the balance of the account to set the different limits of transactions : you can adapt the account to your use cases.

 More information regarding this endpoint in the [API reference.](/api/Core)